hwany7seo/cubrid-manager-server/docs/api/classinfo.md

 }
 ```

-> Lists are shortened to 3 entries here; the real response returned up to 74.
+> Lists are shortened to 3 entries here.